composer/composer/doc/04-schema.md

 Examples:

-Use `"abandoned": true` to indicates this package is abandoned.
+Use `"abandoned": true` to indicate this package is abandoned.
 Use `"abandoned": "monolog/monolog"` to indicates this package is abandoned, and the recommended alternative is  `monolog/monolog`.